google/gapid/BUILDING.md

 Follow the [MacOS Bazel Install](https://docs.bazel.build/versions/master/install-os-x.html) directions to install bazel.

-### Install Java Development Kit 8
+### Install Java Development Kit 11

-A JDK is required to build the user interface.
-If you do not already have a JDK installed, you can [install OpenJDK from here](https://adoptopenjdk.net) (good defaults are version 8 and Hotspot JVM).
+A JDK is required to run a custom build of AGI.
+If you do not already have a suitable JDK installed, you can [download the OpenJDK](http://jdk-mirror.storage.googleapis.com/index.html) we use on our build bots.

 Make sure the `JAVA_HOME` environment variable points to the JDK.

+> :warning: If you find the application menu bar non-responsive when launching your build of AGI,
+> the following command should fix it:
+> `sudo mkdir $JAVA_HOME/bin/Contents`

 ### Install Android SDK and NDK